-During fiscal 2014 and 2015, the Company's Common Stock was traded on the NASDAQ Capital Markets until December 2014 and the OTCQX market thereafter under the symbol PTSX.
-The following table sets forth the high and low closing price per share for the Common Stock for each quarter of the fiscal years ended June 30, 2014 and 2015.
+The Company's Common Stock was traded on the NASDAQ Capital Markets until December 2014, and the OTCQX market thereafter under the symbol PTSX.
+The following table sets forth the high and low closing price per share for the Common Stock for each quarter of the fiscal years ended June 30, 2015 and 2016.